Birthplace of Stonewall Jackson will not remove his statue

-CLARKSBURG, W.Va.
-(AP) - Commissioners in the West Virginia county where Confederate Gen. Stonewall Jackson was born voted not to remove his statue after hearing public comments on a proposal that sought to take it down.
+Commissioners in the West Virginia county where Confederate Gen. Stonewall Jackson was born voted not to remove his statue after hearing public comments on a proposal that sought to take it down.

 News outlets report the Harrison County Commission rejected the motion in a 2-1 vote Wednesday.